emkhng/CyberSecurity/README.md

 **_________________________________________________________________________________________________________________**
 **_________________________________________________________________________________________________________________**
 ##### Conclusion:
 There are **simple measures** a homeowner can take that will allow them to make the most out of their technology.
-By **extending** your wifi range and adding managed switches, you are not only making a noticeable difference in their use of their technology but also taking the steps needed to keep their devices **safe**.
+By **extending** your wifi range and adding managed switches, you are not only making a noticeable difference in the use of technology but also taking the steps needed to keep their devices **safe**.